ninon-io/ninon-io.github.io/_pages/teaching_ableton.md

 ### Basic Notions

 The first course aims at introducing the basic concepts of **Ableton**, while giving the essential elements to make your first track.
 You can find:
+- Basics:
-- Basic notions to begin
+  - Introduction to Ableton
+  - Music Composition overview
+  - Description of the interface of the session view
+- Session View:
+  - Presentation of Audio Clip
+  - Clip properties
+  - Usage of Warping and Quantization
+- Composition:
-- The presentation of audio tracks
+  - Presentation of the arrangement view
   - A dive into the audio effects and particularly Eq and Compressor
-- The presentation of the arrangement view
   - How to export your track

 <!---